chef/omnitruck/README.md

 Response is an array of objects returned by `/$channel/$project/metadata` endpoint.
 Supports `v` but does not support `p`, `pv` or `m`.

+### `/$channel/$project/versions/all`

+Returns a list of available version numbers for a particular channel and project combination

+### `/$channel/$project/versions/latest`

+Returns the latest version number for a particular channel and project combination

 ### `/_status`

 Return the status of the application in `json` format.